gchq/stroom-docs/CONTRIBUTING.md

 * Capital letters at the start of summary/sentences.
 * If the commit relates to an issue the summary should include the issue number as follows: `gh-nnn Summary text`.
 * No emojis.
+* This is a good guide to a [good commit message](http://chris.beams.io/posts/git-commit/).

 ### Pull Request Process